 In Denver, you can take advantage of holiday events like Zoo Lights at the Denver Zoo and the Denver Botanic Gardens’ Blossoms of Light before hitting to road to take advantage of the slopes in the majestic Rockies for skiing, snowboarding, and other snow sports.
 Vail Village is a great place to be around the holidays, with free concerts to enjoy after a day of play, along with special events like a tree lighting ceremony, holiday market, crafts for the kids, a sweater run, carolers, an ice theater, ice skating performances, and more.

 A road trip from Seattle to Leavenworth will bring you across the Cascade Mountains, especially stunning in winter, but your biggest reward will be to take part in a Bavarian Christmas without traveling overseas.
-This unique Bavarian village is transformed into a virtual snow globe of holiday magic in December, with the Christmas Lighting Festival featuring old fashioned caroling, Christmas characters and nearly an endless amount of dazzling holiday lights.
-Every Friday throughout the month St. Nikolas himself makes an appearance, welcoming children with song and fruit.
+This unique Bavarian village of Leavenworth is one of the most festive Christmas towns in the U.S., as it’s transformed into a virtual snow globe of holiday magic in December, with the Christmas Lighting Festival featuring old-fashioned caroling, Christmas characters, and nearly an endless amount of dazzling holiday lights.
+Every Friday throughout the month, St. Nikolas himself makes an appearance, welcoming children with song and fruit.
 You’ll also be able to attend handbell concerts and check off items on your holiday to-buy list at Christkindlmarkt.